veplix/AutoHotKey-scripts/README.md

-# AutoHotKey-scriptst
+# AutoHotKey-scripts
-AutoHotKey scriptst that emulates hyprland binds for windows
+AutoHotKey scripts that emulates hyprland binds for windows